binipringle/intro-to-dh/_texts/4-jekyll.md

 # Generating a Jekyll static site with [No Connect](https://github.com/xpmethod/no-connect)

 I am working on this section!
 It will be forthcoming soon.

 ---

+Illustration by Gisella Lopez, 2020, licensed under a CC BY-NC-SA 4.0 License.

+---